pnsn/machine_learning_pnsn_data_set/README.md

 -add AQMS non-seismic noise sources

-## Regional and Teleseismic data set
+## Regional and Teleseismic data set first P-arrivals

 Data set of P-wavelets and noise from PNSN and other stations prepared for ML.